 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation

-number not later than 5:00 p.m., ET, on the business day prior to the 20th to avoid penalty and interest.
-For a list of payment due dates, visit the Department's forms
+number no later than 5:00 p.m., ET, on the business day prior to the 20th to avoid penalty and interest.
+For a list of the electronic payment deadlines, visit the Department's Forms

-web page and select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the
+and Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the

 When you electronically file your sales and use tax return and electronically pay timely, you are entitled to deduct a collection allowance.
 The